AI AND AUTOMATION

 Pricing only makes sense against the cost of the status quo.
 The math is not complicated, but most organizations have not measured the actual cost of their manual processes.
 The productivity upside is well documented: Brynjolfsson, Li, and Raymond (Quarterly Journal of Economics, 2025) measured a 14 percent average gain in issues resolved per hour for customer support agents given access to a generative AI tool, with a 34 percent improvement for novice and lower-skilled workers.
 That kind of throughput gain is what turns a build cost into a recovered investment.

-A simple example: an Operations Automation build starting from $12,000 plus managed service from $2,500 per month.
-The first-year investment depends on workflow scope, integration surface, and managed-service tier; see current pricing.
-If the agents it deploys remove $8,000 per month in manual processing labor or recovered revenue, the build cost is recovered inside the first two months and the managed-service cost is recovered within roughly 10 days each month for the remainder of the year.
+A simple example: a Focused Custom Automation build at $12,000 with standalone Managed Operations at $4,000 per month.
+If the agents it deploys remove $8,000 per month in manual processing labor or recovered revenue, the build cost is recovered inside the first two months and the managed-service cost is recovered within roughly half of each month for the remainder of the year.
 That math holds up far better than the more common pattern of paying a $60,000 vendor for a build that has no ongoing operational coverage and quietly degrades over 6 months.

 The AI automation case studies on the CloudNSite site show specific before-and-after figures across healthcare, legal, and e-commerce implementations.
 The law firm document processing case study and the e-commerce customer service and inventory case study both include time and cost figures you can use as reference points for your own scoping.